haacked/haacked.com/_posts/archived/2012-11-27-condorcet-paradox.aspx.markdown

 ---
 layout: post
-title: "Voting is a Sham!
-Mathematically Speaking."
+title: Voting is a Sham!
+Mathematically Speaking.
 date: 2012-11-27 -0800
 comments: true
 disqus_identifier: 18874
-categories: [math]
+categories:
+- math
+redirect_from: "/archive/2012/11/26/condorcet-paradox.aspx/"
 ---

 The recent elections remind me of interesting paradoxes when you study the mathematics of voting.
 I first learned of this class of paradoxes as an undergraduate at [Occidental